How to Grow Strawberry Plants: The Complete Guide

 How to Plant Strawberries

-• Make planting holes deep and wide enough to accommodate the entire root system without bending it.
+• Plant holes should be deep and wide enough to accommodate the entire root system without bending it.
 However, don’t plant too deep!
 The roots should be covered, but the crown should be right at the soil surface.
 It is very important that you do NOT bury the crown (central growing bud) of the plant, or it could rot.
 The leaves, flowers, and fruit must be exposed to light and fresh air.

 • To settle their roots into the soil, water plants well at the time of planting.